By Gilly Carr

 Working with M15, the sabotage of the factory was faked on 29/30 January 1943 in such a manner as to fool those studying aerial photographs taken by German planes.
 However, Chapman had to return to France within two-and-a-half months in order to keep the agreement with the Germans and to avoid looking suspicious.

-Chapman returned via neutral Portugal, via Lisbon, sailing on a merchant marine ship from Liverpool and working as a steward.
+Chapman returned via Lisbon in neutral Portugal, sailing on a merchant marine ship from Liverpool and working as a steward.
 He was sent to Germany and travelled on to an Abwehr safe house in German-occupied Norway.
 He was awarded Germany’s highest honour, the Iron Cross, in recognition of his work for the Abwehr, and remains the only British citizen ever to have been awarded this medal.
 He was also rewarded with his own yacht, money, and a job training agents in Oslo.

 Chapman returned to Britain in June 1944 to report on the accuracy of the V1 and V2 rockets.
 He transmitted false wireless messages to the Germans, telling them that the bombs were hitting their targets when in fact they were undershooting.
 He also gave the Germans fake targets to aim at, which were apparently only empty fields.